njosselyn13/SARP_MODEL_GENERALIZABILITY/README.md

 If you use this repository, please cite our paper using: TBA

-Please also be sure to cite the original TabNet paper and paper associated with MHRN by Simon et al.:
+Please also be sure to cite the original TabNet and FT-Transformer papers and paper associated with MHRN by Simon et al.:

 ```latex
 @inproceedings{arik2021tabnet,